mozzius/arbitra/docs/Arbitra.md

 - calculate the number of nodes we are connected to
 - start a loop to continually check for nodes

 I decided the best place for this is within the `network.init()` function, after we set the server running.
 First of all, we need to wipe `connections.json`, as this is meant to contain current connections and it is unknown if those connections are still there.
 Therefore, we remove it's contents when the application starts.
-This uses `file.storeAll()`, which again is a function that we have not defined, but stores the second parameter's data in the file with the name of the first parameter.
-In this case, it stores an empty array.
+This uses `file.storeAll()`, which stores an empty array.

 ```javascript
     // wipe connections